 Yield: About 1 quart

-Kefir Eggnog
+Probiotic Kefir Eggnog Recipe

 gold polka dot glass filled with kefir eggnog sitting on a wooden table